thatblockhead/StudyBuddy/README.md

-# flashcards-project
+#StudyBuddy

-Study React by building a study tool
+This is a personal project I'm building to learn Firebase and continue studying React.

-Recall is a crucial technique for cementing new concepts.
-This React application allows you to create sets of flashcards that you can use to study any topic.
+The final product will be a web application with learning tools such as flashcards that I can use to study any topic.
+Bonus!